Travel

 Avatar photo

 Based mainly in Colorado.
 Loves cheese, rain, and starry nights.
 Can usually be spotted in the wild wearing a Spirit Jersey and balancing two cameras.
 Often laughs and cries at the same time.
-Barely survived one Master's program, but wants to do another.
+Barely survived her Master's program, but seriously considering a Doctorate.

 4 Comments